hamlett-neil-ur/BizStratTopicAnalysis/README.md

 Now, NLP and ML methods operate preponderantly in the realm of syntax. <a href="#Blei2003">[Blei2003]</a>, the first description of the principal method applied in the present work, emphasizes this distinction:  “*...we make no epistemological claims regarding these latent variables beyond their utility in representing probability distributions on sets of words*”.
 This is one of the principle challenges of NLP.

+This observation motivates activities ⓸ and ⓹ in the <a href="#use_case">use-case view</a> above.
+The same vernacular assumes different meanings in distinct contexts.
+To the extent that NLP and ML methods are constrained to the syntactic realm, they provide only limited abilities to resolve these ambiguities.
+Association by researchers of documents to themes can discriminate between document themes.
+Obviously, the use of human labor suffers from scalability limitations.
+The <a href="#use_case">use case</a> here targets specialized, nonrecurring work.

 The <a href="epistemic_structure">epistemic structure</a> graphic above also depicts the immutable characteristics of the corpus.
-Specifically, documents are comprised of *terms*.
+Specifically, *documents* are comprised of *terms*.
 Their composition is presumed to be motivated by a *topic*.
 Topics here characterize "distributions on sets of words".

 Finally, the <a href="#epistemic_structure">epistemic structure</a> figure presents an attribute "*Latent Class*".
 Documents are characterized by blends of *topics*.
 Latent classes are statistical groupings of documents based on these topical blends.
 Activity ⓷ in the <a href="#use_case">use-case view</a> above involves considering documents grouped by latent class.